jihoonsong/meet-focil/_posts/2024-09-17-transaction-invalidation.md

 - Inclusion list committee members could employ inclusion rules that prevent invalid transaction stuffing attacks.
 - FOCIL could enforce that other transactions in the execution payload may not invalidate transactions from the aggregate inclusion list.
-- Decreasing the time window in which it is certain who the next execution proposer is to such an extent that inclusion list committee members create local ILs before the next execution proposer is known.
+- Decreasing the time window in which it is certain who the next execution proposer is to such an extent that inclusion list committee members create ILs before the next execution proposer is known.

 ## Resources